nteract/hydrogen/CONTRIBUTING.md

 You can run specs by triggering the `window:run-package-specs` command in Atom.
 To run tests on the command line use `apm test` within the package directory.

-We use [Jasmine](https://jasmine.github.io/2.8/introduction) for writing specs.
+We use [Jasmine](https://jasmine.github.io/3.2/introduction) for writing specs.

+### Flow

+We use [flow](https://flow.org/) for type checking.
+Before you make a pull request, you should run `npm run flow` to see if there are any errors.
+If you have an error you can't fix after taking a crack at it, feel free to open your PR anyway and ask for help there.

 ### Build Documentation